eslint/eslint/docs/src/extend/custom-rules.md

 module.exports = {
     meta: { ... },
     // `context` object is the argument
-    create: function(context) {
+    create(context) {
        // ...
     }
 };
 ```

-The `context` object contains additional functionality that is helpful for rules to do their jobs.
 As the name implies, the `context` object contains information that is relevant to the context of the rule.

 The `context` object has the following properties: